Deep Teeth Cleaning

-Dr. Bowden, Dr. Bowden, Dr. Gehling, Dr. Hale or Dr. Hussein will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Dr. Samuel Bowdoin, Dr. Laura Bowdoin, Dr. Lauren Gehling, Dr. Angel Hale or Dr. Yasmin Hussein will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
 Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Drs.
-Bowden, Bowden, Gehling, Hale or Hussein may recommend scaling and root planing.
+Samuel Bowdoin, Laura Bowdoin, Lauren Gehling, Angel Hale or Yasmin Hussein may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.